Sebastian Schonlau: 2014–15: Loan to SC Verl

 Before the 2014–15 season, Schonlau extended his contract to 30 June 2016, and was loaned to SC Verl for the 2014–15 season to gain more experience.
 He made his debut in a 1–2 win playing in defensive midfield against the second team of Borussia Mönchengladbach.
 During the season, Schonlau had several minor injuries, which lessed his opportunities in playing with the team.

 2015–2021: First team

 Once Schonlau returned to Paderborn, he made his debut in the 84th minute in a 1–2 win against Fortuna Düsseldorf, coming on for Mahir Sağlık.

 Hamburger SV

 On 17 May 2021, Schonlau signed a three-year contract to join fellow 2.
 Bundesliga team Hamburger SV on a free, and was the club's first transfer for the 2021–22 season.
 Around a month later in July, he was named captain (thus making previous captain Tim Leibold vice-captain), and first wore the captain's armband in a match against FC Basel.

 In the 2023–24 season, Schonlau suffered a calf injury in a match against SV Elversberg and was subbed off on the 74th minute, subsequently limiting his opportunities for that season.

 Vancouver Whitecaps

 On 20 August 2025, Schonlau signed with Vancouver Whitecaps in Major League Soccer.
+On 4 July 2026, Schonlau and Vancouver mutually agreed to terminate his contract.

+Holstein Kiel

+On 4 July 2026, Schonlau returned to Germany and joined 2.
+Bundesliga club Holstein Kiel.